-While the entire international art crowd seems to have descended upon Miami Beach
+While the entire international art crowd seems to have descended upon Miami

 this week, CONTEXT fair, the sister fair to Art Miami, which is focused on emerging